hebcal/hebcal-js/README.md

 Internal, non-enumerable.
 A reference to the containing year.
 Only set if the month was created by a `Hebcal.GregYear()`.
 (Not actually a prototype value.)

+### `Hebcal.GregMonth.prototype.hebmonths`

+Array of Hebrew months in the Gregorian month.
+Each item of the array is an object with properties `month` and `year`.
+(Not actually a prototype value.)

 ### `Hebcal.GregMonth.prototype.isLeapYear()`

 Returns a Boolean, whether or not the year is a leap year.